 OpinionWorks is a full-service research and strategy firm, founded in 2001.
-We are expert in conducting opinion studies for the news media, public sector agencies, and issue advocates.
+Our home base is the Chesapeake Bay region, but our work has expanded to be national in scope.
+We are expert in conducting opinion studies for non-profits, public sector agencies, issue advocates, and the news media.
 Our specialty is understanding audience motivations, identifying their barriers to action, and testing messages and techniques to overcome those barriers and bring about engagement and change.

 ► An extensive, year-long field research project examining consumption and sharing of contaminated fish from Anacostia River waters, and how anglers can be persuaded to throw back what they catch, rather than consuming and sharing it.
 This project, funded by the EPA, NOAA, and Chesapeake Bay Trust, identifies a complex problem and makes clear recommendations for future outreach, through deep field interviews of fishermen in English, Spanish, and Vietnamese along the banks of the river, and a focus group to test messages and outreach techniques.

-► A 2,000-interview bilingual health study for a coalition of partners led by the Horizon Foundation and including Johns Hopkins Medicine, measuring health risks and behaviors, with a survey instrument and methodology modeled after the Centers for Disease Control’s Behavioral Risk Factor Surveillance System survey.
+► In 2012 and again in 2014, a 2,000-interview bilingual health study for a coalition of partners led by the Horizon Foundation and including Johns Hopkins Medicine, measuring health risks and behaviors, with a survey instrument and methodology modeled after the Centers for Disease Control’s Behavioral Risk Factor Surveillance System survey.

 ► With our partner Water Words That Work, a Joyce Foundation-funded project in Chicago for Prairie Rivers Network and the Alliance for the Great Lakes to examine public and stakeholder opinion and develop messages around a proposal to create a permanent hydrological separation of the Mississippi and Great Lakes basins, in order to address the problem of aquatic invasive species.